4 Best Practices for Managing an Underperforming Contract

 Assess Performance More Frequently

 Ideally, a potential shortcoming will be identified very early on and action will be taken to mitigate any further issues.
 The best way to accomplish this is by implementing a contract management strategy that prioritizes meticulous organization and frequent contract assessments.
-In general, this can be achieved by utilizing purpose-built contract management software that offers reporting and other features that help increase contract visibility for the contract management team.
+In general, this can be achieved by utilizing purpose-built contract lifecycle management software that offers reporting and other features that help increase contract visibility for the contract management team.
 If a contract slips through the cracks and is in fact underperforming, it is critical to increase oversight at once, clarifying expectations and any impending deadlines.

 Managing a contract successfully ultimately boils down to managing relationships well.
 There is always the possibility that people will have different business mindsets or even a clash of personalities.
 In some instances, these divergent viewpoints are the real source of the issue, causing people to shun their responsibilities or not care if they inconvenience others and therefore they perform in a mediocre manner.
 This is obviously unacceptable, though sadly it is sometimes unavoidable, in working relationships.
 As a result, it is vital for leadership to assess these situations with a completely objective lens.
 It may be hard to overlook a brash colleague, but the focus has to be on the actual results.